-- The "..." expands to the missing in-scope record fields.
-Specifically the expansion of "C { ...}" includes f if and only if: - f is a record field of constructor C. - The record field f is in scope somehow (either qualified or unqualified). - In the case of expressions (but not patterns), the variable f is in scope unqualified, apart from the binding of the record selector itself.
+- For both pattern and expression wildcards, the ".." expands to the missing in-scope record fields.
+Specifically the expansion of "C {..}" includes f if and only if: - f is a record field of constructor C. - The record field f is in scope somehow (either qualified or unqualified). - In the case of expressions (but not patterns), the variable f is in scope unqualified, apart from the binding of the record selector itself.